 Add New Jumpoint

-To configure Jumpoints, go to your Secure Remote Access Appliance /login interface.
+To configure Jumpoints, go to your B Series Appliance /login interface.
 Click on the Jump tab and then go to the Jumpoint page.

 At the bottom of the page is the option to enable network browsing.
 If this box is checked, you can search for the remote computer you wish to access by browsing the network's directory structure.
 If the box is unchecked, you must enter the remote system's hostname or IP address.

 Create a Jumpoint by clicking Add New Jumpoint.
 Enter an identifying name.
 Jumpoints can also have an optional codename which is useful for integrations and scripting

 If you want this Jumpoint to be available to connect to SSH-enabled and Telnet-enabled network devices, check Enable Shell Jump Method.

 If you want this to be a clustered Jumpoint, check the Clustered check box.
 Keep in mind that Jumpoint cluster nodes must be installed on hosts residing in the same local area network.

 Under Allowed Users, click the User field to add users from the dropdown menu.
 These are the users who will be authorized to use this Jumpoint.
 Users can also be added via group policy.

 From the list of Jumpoints, find your new Jumpoint and download the appropriate 32 or 64-bit installer to a system on the remote network you wish to access.
 This system will serve as the initiation point for Jump sessions with other computers on that network.
 Deploying the Jumpoint to a virtual system is the ideal setup scenario if such a system is available.